8 am - 8 pm

 Continue reading

 Australian citizenship gives people the right to remain in and return to Australian territory.
 It is possible to hold citizenship of two or more countries if the law of those countries so allows.
 This is known as dual (or multiple) citizenship.
 Many Australian citizens are not aware that they can lose their Australian citizenship.
-You can lose your Australian citizenship in the circumstances set out below.
-Renounce your citizenship voluntarily You can lose Australian citizenship if you take steps to renounce it.
-You may decide to do this because you are a citizen of another country, or you are entitled to become a citizen of...
+Can Australian Citizenship be Revoked?
+A person will lose Australian citizenship if it is revoked.
+The Minister may revoke Australian citizenship following certain convictions or actions, unless the person is an Australian citizen by birth, or the person is conferred citizenship and it would not go against the public...

 Continue reading